devnull-tools/soda/README.md

     $ soda git.push

 The **"."** indicates that namespace is the first part and task is the second part.
-To see a help message for only one namespace, use `soda help NAMESPACE`.
+To see a help message for only one namespace, use `soda help NAMESPACE` (additionally, you can place a `info` file in the scripts folder for a namespace to make its contents appear in the help message).

 ## Task Parameters